Rogers Historical Museum

 Teacher enrichment programs explore topics of local interest.
 Each session offers in-depth information on the selected topic and gives educators ideas on how to engage their students in the subject.
 These programs meet professional development credits required by the state of Arkansas.
 New program topics are offered annually.

 Dates for Teacher Enrichment Programs are offered throughout the year and can be scheduled for groups of educators as needed.
-Contact Monte Harris by email or at 479-621-1154 for more information.
+For more information or to schedule, contact Adult Programs Educator Monte Harris at [email protected] or (479) 621-1154.

 Current Programs: